22 Comments

 Such a great read!
 I went back to read the post from 3 years ago, and it was cool to see you reflect on a resolution about late night snacking.
 After reading all this discussion, I have to ask: what's a resolution your making?
 Are you trying to make it granular?
 Is it an approach goal or an avoidance goal?
 Any chance Tim would be willing to share one too?
 Thanks as always.

 Ya know, I have to say, kicking the late-night snacking mostly stuck!
 That said, I was afforded a change of physical environment, which I may have conflated too easily with a general turning of the page.
 Hard to know, but whatever the case, that was a long running bad habit and it's basically gone.
 Regarding resolutions generally, I'm actually not much of a New Year's resolution guy.
 My thing is my "book of small experiments," which I know I've mentioned in various places, but not sure in this newsletter.
 And I put something in there I want to "test," so to speak (learn or try out), at least every other month.
 And it is often quite granular because of the way I do it.
 It might be "I want to learn more about X job," and so the "experiment" is I have to find a person in that job and talk to them, so it gives me an actionable thing.
 Sometimes the "experiment" that comes from the goal isn't quite so narrow.
 One of the best ever was when I wanted to try more structurally diverse writing, and the experiment became taking a beginner's online fiction-writing course.
-That turned on to have a huge impact on my work.
+That turned out to have a huge impact on my work.
 So that's kind of my system.
 When I was much younger, I think I was more apt to set longer-term, more nebulous goals.
 But now I've been doing my "book of small experiments" thing for some years now, and found it really fruitful.
 Many of the experiments amount to little or nothing, but every once in a while there's a big impact.
 I guess a few years ago the book and the new year coincided, and I decided to spread some volunteer time across a few different organizations, and to use that time to decide which I then wanted to put all of that time into starting in the second half of the year.
 So I guess that lined up with a new year, but I think it was more driven by the book of small experiments habit than the new year. ...My most effective avoidance goal was probably when I decided I would never again fight with people on Twitter.
 Avoidance worked pretty well in that case.
 What about you??
 And I will ask Tim!
 Thanks to the UK parkrun system, Tim surprised himself by becoming a habitual runner, so I know he has running goals now.
-(That recreational system also helped Georgia Bell: she came to the US for grad school and ran a bit at UCLA, but was always injured; went on to a career in cyber security; did some parkruns during Covid and realized if she cross-trained with cycling she wouldn't get hurt, and she just won bronze in the 1500 in Paris!)
+(That recreational system also helped Georgia Bell: she came to the US for grad school and ran a bit at Cal, but was always injured; went on to a career in cyber security; did some parkruns during Covid and realized if she cross-trained with cycling she wouldn't get hurt, and she just won bronze in the 1500 in Paris!)

 Great topic, David!, and I'm once again itching to add something to the discussion: